-- I. total or partial loss of the child's bodily or mental functions; or - 2. total or partial loss of a part of the body; or the presence in the body of organisms causing disease or illness; or - 3. the presence in the body of organisms capable of causing disease or illness; or - 4. the malfunction, malformation or disfigurement of a part of the child's body; or - 5. a disorder or malfunction that results in the child learning differently from a child without the disorder or malfunction; or - 6. a disorder, illness or disease that affects a child's thought processes, perception of reality, emotions or judgment or - 7. that results in disturbed behaviour.
+- 1. total or partial loss of the child's bodily or mental functions; - 2. total or partial loss of a part of the body; or - 3. the presence in the body of organisms causing disease or illness; or - 4. the presence in the body of organisms capable of causing disease or illness; or - 5. the malfunction, malformation or disfigurement of a part of the child's body; or - a disorder or malfunction that results in the child learning differently from a child without the disorder or malfunction; - 7. a disorder, illness or disease that affects a child's thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour.